DR-developer98/Code-Breakers-Game---3rd-CI-Portfolio-Project-Python-/README.md

 <img src="assets/images-for-README/start_menu.PNG">

 <p>The player will be able to select one of the options by entering the corresponding number (either 1, 2 or 3).
+With this feature, the <a href="#US1">first user story</a> is addressed, as it presents the user with a straightforward list of options, that they can easily choose.
 The user's input will pass through another validation system, that checks whether the entered value can be parsed into an integer and if so, if it's an element of the [1, 2, 3] list.
 Feedback will be provided to the user, if the input is found to be invalid:</p>